Museum of early consumer electronics and 1st achievements

 and (below) the Rockdale SLC-7 satellite receiver.

-The Rockdale TR12E was the none remote control version of the CR-1100 receiver shown in the advert below.
+The Rockdale TR12E was knobs on without remote control version of the CR-1100 receiver shown in the advert below.

-This advert is from Satellite TV Europe and also features the Rockdale AP100 matching 36 volt positioner.
+This advert is from the July 1987 Satellite TV Europe magazine which also features the Rockdale AP100 matching 36 volt

-The SLC-7 satellite receiver also had remote control capabilty and could be used with the AP100 positioner.
+positioner.
+The SLC-7 satellite receiver also had remote control capability and could be used with the AP100 positioner.

 1987.
 The Uniden UST-7007 receiver